mwarc/embedded-memcached-spring/README.md

 The following snippet use basic Spring configuration and @EmbeddedMemcached.
-Default listener JMemcachedTestExecutionListener find @EmbeddedMemcached annotation and try to start an embedded memcached server with default configuration.
+Default listener JMemcachedTestExecutionListener find @EmbeddedMemcached annotation and try to start an jmemcached server with default configuration.

 ```groovy
 @ContextConfiguration(locations = "classpath:applicationContext.xml")